Cycling in Atlanta: Infrastructure

 Atlanta's cycling infrastructure, while improving, has a long way to go.
 However, in 2010, Atlanta built nearly 15 more miles of bike lanes, both dedicated and shared.
 There are a number of paved and unpaved trails within and near the city, that are open to cyclists as well as pedestrians.

 A "Chief Bicycle Officer" position (CBO) at the City of Atlanta was funded by a five-year $250,000 challenge grant to the Atlanta Bicycle Coalition by the Atlanta Falcons Youth Foundation (an affiliated fund of The Arthur M. Blank family Foundation), beginning in 2015.
 In October 2015, Becky Katz was hired as Atlanta's first Chief Bicycle Officer.
 Goals for the CBO position included gathering public input to update the Connect Atlanta plan, and advancing various bicycle infrastructure projects city-wide, as part of a larger push for Atlanta to seek the League of American Bicyclists’ top designation as a “Bicycle Friendly Community”.
 In April 2018, following Katz's departure from the position, the job was reposted.
 The City of Atlanta hired Cary Bearn as Chief Bicycle Officer in September 2018.

 PATH

 Founded 1991, PATH is a nonprofit that has built more than 100 miles of bike trails throughout Atlanta.
 Over the next 20 years, the organization plans to construct a spider-like trail connecting Centennial Olympic Park, the Beltline, and the suburbs.

-BeltLine
+Beltline

 The Beltline, a planned 22-mile loop of transit circling Atlanta, will also have a bike trail component.
 Current bike trails include a two-and-a-half mile trail in southwest Atlanta, and a two-and-a-half mile trail connecting Piedmont Park to Inman Park.